From £1,695pp

 1 / 6

 Visit the Late Minoan cemetery at Armeni, where more than 200 chamber tombs have been uncovered since the late ‘60s.
 Jewellery, pottery, bronze tools and carved seal stones have all been discovered here – we’ll be able to see a number of them at Rethymno’s archaeological museum.
-There’s free time to explore this harbour town afterwards – have lunch in a seafront tavern, wander through atmospheric little side streets and browse for souvenirs of Cretan lace, silver filigree and pottery.
+There’s free time to explore this harbour town afterwards – where we'll have lunch in a local taverna, wander through atmospheric little side streets and browse for souvenirs of Cretan lace, silver filigree and pottery.

 Phaistos and Gortyn